ukrainian-serge/open_intro_statistics/README.md

 It's Easy!
 Once Binder loads in your browser window(it'll take a minute):
  - click `serge_notebooks` and choose a notebook (`chap_1.ipynb` or `chap_1_exercises.ipynb`, etc)
- - wait for notebook to open and load
+ - wait for Jupyter Notebook to open and load
- - `Shift+Enter` to run the cells
+ - next click `run cells` or `Shift+Enter` to run the cells and see the outputs
  - follow along with the [book](https://github.com/ukrainian-serge/open_intro_statistics/blob/master/assets/os3.pdf) by clicking the hyperlink headers in the Jupyter Notebook.

 ---